 - What do I wear?

 For a pool triathlon all you need is a swimming costume, a pair of goggles, a t-shirt and a pair of running shoes.
 If you prefer you can buy a trisuit (see picture) which cost from about £30 up and can be worn for the whole event.
 It has a pad in the shorts made of a fast drying fleecy material.
 Many women also wear a sports bra under their trisuit.
+For a sea or lake triathlon you’ll probably need a wetsuit too.
+And if you’re not a great swimmer, a wetsuit actually makes swimming easier thanks to the extra buoyancy.

 - Do I have to be a really good swimmer to take part?